Beaver Builder Features Developers Should Know About

 Beaver Builder is built on the Bootstrap 3 and 4 framework, meaning it’s designed to be responsive out of the box – and you can tweak to your heart’s content.

-The Beaver Builder editor has a Responsive Editing Mode, which means you can preview your layout at large, medium, and small device sizes and directly edit your layout at each device size.
+The Beaver Builder editor has a Responsive Editing Mode, which means you can preview your layout at extra large, large, medium, and small device sizes and directly edit your layout at each device size.

 There are plenty of ways you can customize your layouts to look good at every screen size.